abernklau1/MP-Source-Code/src/README.txt

 No bugs currently

 Teammate contributions:
+All: character drawing/movement
-Doofenshmirtz - Worked on point light calculations, character movements Tav - Arcball, freecam, first person cam, characters Glass of Soda - Arcball, freecam, first person cam, spotlight, point light Gumpop - arcball, freecam, lighting errors,
+Doofenshmirtz - Worked on point light calculations, debugging, attenuation Tav - Arcball, freecam, first person cam, skybox texture Glass of Soda - Arcball, freecam, first person cam, spotlight, point light Gumpop - arcball, freecam, lighting errors, designing the skybox, skybox texture, designing the world and loading obj files

 How long did this assignment take you?: 4 hrs
 How much did the lab help you for this assignment?: 8